 each class will be made up of different students. - 3.
 Middle School students are beginning to plan for their futures.
-The level of work is increased, and students need to accept that homework and study at home will increase, so that they can keep up with the work requirements for each subject. - There is a group of coordinators who look after the welfare and needs of the Middle School students.
-The Middle School team is shown below on this page. - 5.
-There is close co-operation between the Mini Schools regarding student records and information, but for many students, the Middle School offers a real opportunity for a fresh start to their Secondary Education.
+The level of work is increased, and students need to accept that homework and study at home will increase, so that they can keep up with the work requirements for each subject. - There is a group of coordinators who look after the welfare and needs of the Middle School students. - There is close co-operation between the Mini Schools regarding student records and information, but for many students, the Middle School offers a real opportunity for a fresh start to their Secondary Education.
 This handbook outlines the program options at Year 9 and should be read carefully.
 If you have any questions, please do not hesitate to contact the College on telephone: 5127 9246 (Middle School).